Blotch3D/Blotch3D/README.md

 --------------------------------------------------------

-Each sprite has a "Matrix" member that defines its orientation and position relative to its parent sprite (like scaling, rotation, etc.)
+Each sprite has a "Matrix" member that defines its orientation and position relative to its parent sprite.
 There are many static and instance methods of the Matrix class that let you easily set a matrix's scaling, translation, rotation, etc.

 When you change anything about a sprite's matrix, you also change the orientation and position of its child sprites, if any.
 That is,